m-a-d-n-e-s-s/madness/doc/tutorial/chemistry.md

 * The overheads of inter-socket memory coherency are avoided.
 * Each process will have fewer threads, making the memory allocator and task queue more efficient.

-E.g., to run moldft on ten dual-socket compute nodes with two MPI processes on each node and with processes bound to separate sockets assuming each socket has 12 physical cores (so we use 10+1 threads for MADNESS and leave 1 core per socket free for the OS):
+E.g., to run moldft on ten dual-socket compute nodes with
+* two MPI processes on each node,
+* with processes bound to separate sockets, and
+* assuming each socket has 12 physical cores we use 10+1 threads for MADNESS and leave 1 core per socket free for the OS):

-* For Intel MPI assuming 12 physical cores per socket
+* For Intel MPI
 ```shell
     MAD_NUM_THREADS=10 I_MPI_PIN_DOMAIN=socket mpirun -np 20 -ppn 2 moldft
 ```

-For OpenMPI assuming 12 physical cores per socket
+For OpenMPI
 ```shell
     MAD_NUM_THREADS=10 mpirun --map-by=socket -n 20 -ppn 2 moldft
 ```